Blandaxt/Code_Wars/README.md

 ## Process/Learned:

 1. Googled how to print and echo and turns out you only need return and the variable i stored it in.
 I actually don't need the variable.
 Just the return "hello world!".
 Nice quick code-war.

+## 8 kyu Abbreviate a Two Word Name:

+Write a function to convert a name into initials.
+This kata strictly takes two words with one space in between them.

+The output should be two capital letters with a dot seperating them.

+It should look like this:

+Sam Harris => S.H

+Patrick Feeney => P.F

+## process/learned:

+1. The first thing i did before i started this program is think how can i grab the initial character in the given string?
+How can i input a period?
+And how can i get the second character after the space character?

+2. After thinking of these things, i start =ed the program by var_dump the given input.

+3. After seeing the given input, i focused on creating some variables that would store each of the given characters i want.
+I knew i could get the first letter because it would always be at index 0.
+The difficult part was catching the second character and making sure the return is always an uppercase letter.
+The period in between could also be stored in a variable as a string.

+4. Then i created a for loop that would go through the string and  reach the total length.

+5. Then i var_dump each of the given characters to see how can i grab the given characters.

+6. Then i created an if factor that would catch the space character and store the next character after it.

+7. Then i would return all these variables that contain the string value by concatenating them and putting them in the strtoupper function that would make sure every letter is uppercase.
+And that solves this function.